Wollogorang, New South Wales

 A significant natural feature of the locality is the Wollogorang Lagoon.
 Wollogorang Road and Thornford Road are other roads in the area.

 History

-The Wologorong area was first inhabited by the Gundungurra people and by the mid 1840s the NSW colonial government had granted numerous land grants in the area, beginning white settlement.
+The Wollogorang area was first inhabited by the Gundungurra people and by the mid 1840s the NSW colonial government had granted numerous land grants in the area, beginning white settlement.

-Wologorong homestead was the centre of a major pastoral property that was established in the 19th century.
+Wollogorang homestead was the centre of a major pastoral property that was established in the 19th century.
 The socialite Sheila Chisholm, who was a friend of George VI and Edward VIII was born and brought up there.